foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/02-Mod-Installation.md

 * Run the mod through SSE NIF Optimizer.

 > Processing the meshes with CAO results in the staff 3rd person mesh being invisble ingame.
 Not processing causes the dagger 1st and 3rd person meshes to be invisible.
-Only SSE NIF Optimizer reliable fixes all meshes.
+Only SSE NIF Optimizer reliably fixes all meshes.

 ![Separator](../Media/separator.png)